joshika39/joshika39/README.md

 ### Hi there 👋

 I'm Joshua, a Software Engineer.
+My expertise lies in .NET development, cloud computing and DevOps practices.
+I have been working as a frontend developer for a few years now.

+Take a look at my portfolio if you want to know more about my work: [https://kou-gen.net](https://kou-gen.net)

 ![joshika39 banner](joshika39-profile-banner.png)